Degeneracy loci of twisted differential forms and linear line complexes: Introduction

 In general, in order to parameterize the possible degeneracy loci $X_{\phi}$ as $\phi$ varies, it is useful to take a modern approach and introduce $\mathcal{H}$ as the union of the irreducible components, in the Hilbert scheme of subschemes of $\mathbb{P}^{n-1}$, containing $X_{\phi}$ for general $\phi$'s.

 Let $\PV$ be the projectivization of an $n$-dimensional vector space $V$.
-Relying on a nice interpretation due to Ottaviani (\cite[\textsection3.2]{Ottaviani}), we can identify a morphism of the form above with a skew-symmetric matrix of linear forms in $m$ variables, or with an $m$-tuple of elements in $\Lambda^{2}V$; the natural $\GL_{m}$-action does not modify its degeneracy locus, so we get the rational map
+By the Euler sequence we can identify a morphism of the form above with a skew-symmetric matrix of linear forms in $m$ variables, or with an $m$-tuple of elements in $\Lambda^{2}V$; the natural $\GL_{m}$-action does not modify its degeneracy locus, so we get the rational map

 sending $\phi$ to $X_{\phi}$.